named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setAdvertise Method
 -----------------------------------

-Set the value of the "advertise" flag
+Set the value of the "advertise" flag.

 :[C++]: